 - It can be a loss or gain of chromosomes: Trisomy, monosomy, aneuploidy.

-- Read the previous notes on Structure of Chromosome to understand about this mutations.
+- Read the previous notes on the Structure of Chromosome to understand these mutations.

 These mutations change from one generation to the next, they correspond to the high repetition of some triplets at the DNA level (and CAG, GGG).
 They are found in some genetic diseases (Fragile X Syndrome, Myotonic dystrophy, Huntington chorea).